 Filing for bankruptcy can feel like the ultimate catastrophe.
-Your assets are wiped out, your credit score takes a major blow and lenders no longer want your business.
-So if you need to get a credit card after a recent bankruptcy, a few challenges stand in your way.
+Some of your assets may be wiped out, your credit score takes a major blow and lenders no longer want your business.
+So if you need to get credit cards after bankruptcy, a few challenges stand in your way.

 Here's how to rebuild your credit after a bankruptcy and get an affordable credit card as soon as possible.

 How Bankruptcy Affects Your Credit